 A heat pump’s COP fluctuates based on the temperature, humidity, and airflow.
 If it’s colder, the heat pump works harder to get heat from the air, lowering the COP.

 For this reason, heat pump water systems work best in warm, humid climates and are more efficient there.
-In cold, dry climates, it might need a second heating element or extra heater to keep the water warm, which can increase running costs.
+In cold, dry climates, it might need a second heating element or an extra heater to keep the water warm, which can increase running costs.

 What determines the operating cost of a heat pump hot water system?
 It’s the water tank’s size and insulation for one.